panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ## 1. Creating One VM Node

-## 2. Creating Additional VM Nodes and connect as a cluster
+## 2. Creating Additional VM Nodes

+## 3. Connecting VM Nodes as a Cluster